47UAU/47UAU.github.io/index.md

 The Tramp is a good guy, lives in the industrialisation area, wears buggy pants and knows how the behave.

 ## Character traits
-walks strangely, wears secondhand clothes, has seen better days
+Walks strangely, wears secondhand clothes, has seen better days.